THE YACHT

 Lee cloths for all bunks

-Canvas covers for deck hatches (2 different sets)
+Canvas covers for deck hatches for use during storage

 Courtesy flags